 - Panel Discussions – These panels give employers an opportunity to engage with our students on a more personal level.
 We use these panels to discuss new and emerging business topics in a panel format.
 Serve as an experienced professional on one of our quarterly panels where we discuss new and emerging business topics to inform our students.

-- Post a position on Eagle ijobs - Eagle iJobs is the university-wide job and internship database.
-You may specify candidate criteria, such as major, class year, etc. To access the Eagle iJobs, please click here.
-If you would like to create your own account to post positions and internship, please click here for more information.
+- Access Cal State Handshake and post a position on Cal State Handshake - the university-wide job and internship database.
+You may specify candidate criteria, such as major, class year, etc.

-- Participate in a workshop - Partner with us to host a skill-building workshop (e.g., mock interviewing, presentation skills, speed networking) or serve as an industry panelist.
+- Participate in a Workshop - Partner with us to host a professional development workshop (e.g., mock interviewing, presentation skills, speed networking).

-For more individualized information, please contact the College of Business & Economics Placement Coordinator, Gabriela Cortes at:
+For more individualized information, please contact the Career Placement Coordinator at (323) 343-2810.

 Students on F-1 visas are eligible for both internship and full-time employment provided they make the necessary arrangements to maintain visa requirements.
 It is the student’s responsibility to understand the parameters and steps required, but employers are welcome to contact Cal State LA's International Office.
 The office partners with several employment attorneys that can help navigate the various requirements.